-By Mark Eric Benson, Manuel Feldmann and Shanshan Thompson
+By Mark Eric Benson, Manuel Feldmann and Shanshan Thompson (with assistance from our Illinois Community Ambassador Team).

 It is an accomplishment worthy of recognition by the Illinois Community Ambassadors–Aric Rindfleisch, John M. Jones Professor of Marketing and Executive Director of the Illinois Maker Lab, eclipsed 200,000 enrolled learners in his pathbreaking Massive Online Open Course, “Marketing in a Digital World.”
 It is amazing to consider that one of the most popular MOOCs in history may never have been created.